intelie/gitbook-platform/articles/creating-an-aggregation.md

 # Creating an aggregation

-This article shows an example of creating a function to calculate the harmonic mean of a sequence in Intelie Pipes.
+This article shows an example of creating a function to calculate the harmonic mean of a sequence in INTELIE Pipes.

 ## The aggregation